 Your gaze (position of eyes) totally depends on your method of meditation.
 If you want to close your eyes, then gently close your eyes to soften your eyelids.
 If you want to do focus meditation, then find a focus point about three to five feet in front of you and allow your gaze to settle on it.
 You can try both ways of meditation and see what works best for you.

 Meditation is not one-size-fits-all.
 There is a wide array of meditation positions available to suit your evolving needs.
 The following explains various meditation postures that are practiced by people all over the globe:

 1. Sitting Position

-The most commonly practiced position for meditation is the sitting position.
-You can either meditate cross-legged or even while sitting in a chair.
-This totally depends on your comfort level.
+The most commonly used position for meditation is the sitting position.
+You can sit cross legged or use a chair depending upon what feels more comfortable.

 Full Lotus Position: Legs are crossed with each foot resting on top of your opposite thigh.
 It is one of the best and widely recognized meditation poses.
 It is also a stabilizing pose that provides overall natural support and body alignment.
 The full lotus position helps you gain flexibility and strength in the long run.

 The Half Lotus Position: Legs are crossed with one foot resting on the opposite thigh.
 The other foot is fold underneath and rest blow the top leg.
 It is an easy seated meditation position.

 The Quarter Lotus Position: Seat with your legs loosely crossed and both feet resting below the opposite thigh or knee.
 This position is the easiest and good for beginners.